 A pupil is defined as a ‘Persistent Absentee’ if they miss approximately 10% or more of all possible school sessions, regardless of whether the absence is authorised or unauthorised.

-School is responsible for issuing an Educational Penalty Notice Warning letter to each parent at the beginning of the academic year and then subsequently each term.
-For any mid-year admissions to school all parents will receive the Educational Penalty Notice warning letter as part of their mid-term admission pack.
+The school is responsible for issuing an Educational Penalty Notice Warning letter to each parent at the beginning of the academic year and then subsequently each term.
+For any mid-year admissions to the school, all parents will receive the Educational Penalty Notice warning letter as part of their mid-term admission pack.

 Under the Education Act 1996, parents and carers have a duty to make sure their children regularly attend school.
 If parents or carers fail to do this, they can be prosecuted.